maphew/zadam-trilium-wiki/Search.md

 * `type` - `text`, `code`, `image`, `file`, `search` or `relation-map`
 * `mime` - e.g. `text/html` for text note
 * `text` - fulltext attribute of both title and content together
-* `isArchived` - filters only for archived notes, `@!archived` then filters only for non-archived notes.
+* `isArchived` - filters only for [[archived notes]], `@!archived` then filters only for non-archived notes.
 Note that this filter does not work in OR relation, it is always AND.

 ### Order and limit